 Newly added tier is Business, which doesn’t have a total annual spend just as long as you have an eligible business service.
 Separate from the tiers are your rewards points, which you accumulate at a rate of 10 points for every dollar spent with Telstra.
 There are also frequent offers for bonus points, such as 30,000 points if you add a Telstra TV 3 box to your plan (which costs $9/month).

 What Rewards Do You Get?

-The three tiers offer bonuses which apply no matter how many rewards points you have.
+The four tiers offer bonuses which apply no matter how many rewards points you have.
 For the Member tier, you’ll have access to Telstra’s popular discounted movie tickets, sports tickets and arts tickets, pre-sale access to concert and arts tickets, and chances to win what Telstra describes as “money-can’t-buy experiences.”

 Once you hit the Silver tier, you also get three months of free Stan membership and one month of free Kayo, as well as one-off access to Telstra Platinum tech support (even for non-Telstra products).
 And at the Gold tier, that’s increased to a full six months of free Stan, three months of Kayo (that’s over $150 value right there) and unlimited 24/7 access to Telstra Platinum support.
 Telstra Business members also get the same perks and features with the addition of three months of Telstra Business Tech Services for your business.